First Time Buyer Mortgage Guide 2018

 As of the 22nd November 2017, the government announced a stamp duty relief for first-time buyers, provided the property purchase price is £300,000 or less you will pay no stamp duty (SDLT).

 If the property is valued over £300,000 but does not exceed £500,000 you will pay 5% of the purchase price.
 This applies to properties in England and Northern Ireland, however, there are different transaction taxes to pay in Scotland and Wales.

 How do I apply for a mortgage?

 Qualifying for your mortgage could not be more straightforward once you have worked out your budget and affordability.
-As a specialist broker for contractors and independant professionals we have negotiated special contract based underwriting with certain high street lenders.
+As a specialist broker for independent professionals and complex incomes we have negotiated special underwriting with certain high street lenders.

 We can either use your gross annualised contract rate or your limited company accounts to assess the best option for you and how much you can afford to borrow.
 This ensures the amount you can borrow is based on what you actually earn, rather than what you draw as income.
 So rather than looking at the income you took from your business, we could use the contract rate you charge or your annual accounts to work out how much you can borrow.

 Doing this allows you to borrow more.
 Typically, lenders will only look at your taxable income via the tax saving methods that you employ, but at CMME we look directly at your full income pre-tax mechanism when calculating mortgage affordability.

 Learn more: Application documents for contractors